karschsp/s4g/README.md

 # Stupidly Simple Static Site Generator (S4G)

 This is stupid.
 And simple.
 And it generates static sites.
-Written in Bash.
+In Bash.
 Yikes.
 I'm only sharing it here so the world knows how bad of an idea this is.

 ## Setup